gomorpheus/morpheus-apidoc/source/includes/_monitor_alerts.md

 Parameter | Default | Description
 --------- | ------- | -----------
-name      |  | Unique name scoped to your account for the alert minDuration | 0 | Duration in minutes of the delay before sending a notifcation.
+name      |  | Unique name scoped to your account for the alert minDuration | 0 | Duration in minutes of the delay before sending notification(s).
 Default is immediate (0). minSeverity  | critical | Severity level threshold for sending notifications.
 They can be `info`, `warning`, or `critical` active    | true | Set to false to disable notifications. allChecks      | false | Trigger for all [checks](#checks).